hipe/tmx/fields/doc/issues/012-normal-normalization.md

           to resolve a value from it) then procede to step 2 as if there was no defaulting proc.

-        step 2 (ad-hoc normalization): if the formal attribute has an ad-hoc normalizer, process it exactly as described for this step way above. as a reminder, it is of course possible for the normalization (validation) to fail. such a case should (but
+        step 2 (ad-hoc normalization): if the association has an ad-hoc normalizer, process it exactly as described for this step way above. as a reminder, it is of course possible for the normalization (validation) to fail. such a case should (but